uswds/uswds-site/_together/01-summary.md

-  bullet-two="Who does it leave out?" bullet-three="Are users, especially those historically excluded, effectively represented?" example="Images and copy show a full diversity of American society, including ages, ethnicities, genders, and socio-economic groups." color="green"
+  bullet-two="Who does it leave out?" bullet-three="Are users, especially those historically excluded, effectively represented?" example="Images and copy show a full diversity of American society, including ages, ethnicities, genders, and socio-economic groups." color="primary"
+%}

+{% include together/together-deia-section.html
+  heading="Equity"
+  sub-heading="Addressing the unique barriers people face, creating fairer experiences" bullet-one="Have we considered all possible audiences?" bullet-two="Who benefits most?
+Who may be harmed?" bullet-three="Who is being excluded or disempowered?" example="Digital experiences support the unhoused, including the permanently unhoused, and those temporarily displaced due to disasters." color="red"
+%}

+{% include together/together-deia-section.html
+  heading="Inclusivity"
+  sub-heading="Cultivating a sense of belonging and feeling valued" bullet-one="Are we creating a sense of belonging?" bullet-two="Have we included all the voices in feedback?" bullet-three="Are the people most impacted meaningfully included?" example="Historically marginalized groups are included on design teams and people from these groups provide feedback throughout the design cycle." color="gold"
+%}

+{% include together/together-deia-section.html
+  heading="Accessibility"
+  sub-heading="Supporting the ability of all people to understand and enjoy digital experiences" bullet-one="Can all users, including those using assistive technologies, effectively complete the interactions?" bullet-two="Is the digital experience not only conformant to requirements, but also usable?" bullet-three="Are we excluding anyone based on the technology they use?" example="Whether a user is accessing services using a sip-and-puff or a screen reader, or on a pre-paid mobile phone, the user can successfully complete the necessary tasks." color="green"
 %}